rackerlabs/support-how-to/content/exchange/set-up-microsoft-exchange-email-forwarding.md

     <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-multi-3.png %}" />

-6. In the **Advanced** section, click **Selected addresses on this domain** and select the address you plan to forward.
+6. In the **Advanced** section, click **Selected addresses on this domain** and select the addresses you want to forward.

    <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-multi-4.png %}" />

 7. Click **Create Distribution List**.
-You will see the created list on the next screen.
+The created list displays on the next page.

    <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-multi-5.png %}" />

 8. Click the **Mailboxes** tab.

-9. In the mailbox list, click the mailbox name that you would like to forward.
+9. In the mailbox list, click the mailbox name that you want to forward.

    <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-multi-6.png %}" />

 10. Click the **Mail Forwarding** tab.
-On the Mail Forwarding screen, select **Forward to an Exchange address within this domain**.
+On the Mail Forwarding page, select **Forward to an Exchange address within this domain**.

-    **Note:** Forwarding to an Exchange address within another domain on this account will work only if both domains are on the same Exchange server.
-If you are not sure if both domains are on the same Exchange server, create a contact for the domain you want to forward to.
+    **Note:** Forwarding to an Exchange address within another domain on this account works only if both domains are on the same Exchange server.
+If you are not sure if both domains are on the same Exchange server, create a contact for the domain to which you want to forward.

-11. Select the Distribution List address you created.
+11. Select the Distribution List Address that you created.

 12. Select the **Save copies of forwarded email** option.